 “Good to see you, Leona.”
 Gabrielle extended her hand.
 “I caught word that you were in Capricorn when I first arrived here.
 It’s a pleasant surprise.”

 Leona approached her, hand extended.
-There was a dullness to her amber eyes that seemed unnatural.
 “Yes, I heard you were in this city too, Gabrielle.
 It looks like we’re destined to keep crossing paths—if there were such a thing as destiny.”

 There was something unusual on Leona’s back neck just below her shirt, Alice realized.
 It almost looked like a bruise—no, a tattoo.
 The shape vaguely reminded Alice of a scorpion.